Scientific Name(s): Taxus bacatta L., Taxus brevifolia Nutt., Taxus canadensis Marsh., Taxus cuspidata Sieb. and Zucc., Taxus floridana Nutt.

 Crude preparations of yew needles or bark should not be used because of their cardiotoxic taxanes.

 Contraindications have not yet been determined.
 There are no clinical uses of the plant due to toxicity.

 There are no adequate and well-controlled studies of taxanes in pregnant women.
 However, animal studies have demonstrated embryo and fetotoxicity as indicated by intrauterine mortality, increased resorptions, and increased fetal deaths.
 Animal studies also have demonstrated high concentrations of taxenes in milk.
 Use in lactating women is not recommended.

 The ingestion of the plant results in dizziness, dry mouth, mydriasis, and abdominal cramping.
 Rash and pale, cyanotic skin may develop.
 Eventually, ingestion may result in death.
-Use of taxanes as antitumor agents is associated with hematologic and neuromuscular effects, hypersensitivity, fatigue, edema, and hair and skin changes.

 Excluding the red aril, most of the plant is poisonous.
 Fatal and nonfatal suicidal yew ingestion has been documented as well as accidental poisonings in humans and animals.

 This evergreen is found throughout woods and forests and often is used as an ornamental hedge.
 The trunk supports a crown of spreading branches with long, narrow, dark green, shiny leaves.
 It is dioecious, with male and female flowers being produced on different trees.
 The ovoid seed is black and is surrounded by a red, fleshy covering called the aril.
 Yews flower in March and April.

 The Celts coated their arrows with yew sap as a nerve poison.
 The alkaloid taxine has been used as an antispasmodic.Schauenberg 1990